boldflight/BibleConverter/test_EPUB/output/1kings.md

 ### Nadab’s Reign over Israel

 [25] In the second year of Asa’s reign over Judah, Jeroboam’s son Nadab became the king of Israel; he ruled Israel for two years.
-[26] He did evil in the sight of the Lord.
+[26] He did evil in the sight of the **Lord**.
 He followed in his father’s footsteps and encouraged Israel to sin.
 [27] Baasha son of Ahijah, from the tribe of Issachar, conspired against Nadab and assassinated him in Gibbethon, which was in Philistine territory.
 This happened while Nadab and all the Israelite army were besieging Gibbethon.
 [28] Baasha killed him in the third year of Asa’s reign over Judah and replaced him as king.
 [29] When he became king, he executed Jeroboam’s entire family.
-He wiped out everyone who breathed, in keeping with the Lord’s message that he had spoken through his servant Ahijah the Shilonite.
+He wiped out everyone who breathed, in keeping with the **Lord’**s message that he had spoken through his servant Ahijah the Shilonite.
 [30] This happened because of the sins which Jeroboam committed and which he made Israel commit.
-These sins angered the Lord God of Israel.
+These sins angered the **Lord** God of Israel.
 [31] The rest of the events of Nadab’s reign, including all his accomplishments, are recorded in the scroll called the Annals of the Kings of Israel.
 [32] Asa and King Baasha of Israel were continually at war with each other.

 ### Baasha’s Reign over Israel

 [33] In the third year of Asa’s reign over Judah, Baasha son of Ahijah became king over all Israel in Tirzah; he ruled for twenty-four years.
-[34] He did evil in the sight of the Lord; he followed in Jeroboam’s footsteps and encouraged Israel to sin.
+[34] He did evil in the sight of the **Lord**; he followed in Jeroboam’s footsteps and encouraged Israel to sin.

 ## Chapter 16

-[1] The Lord’s message against Baasha came to Jehu son of Hanani:
+[1] The **Lord’s** message against Baasha came to Jehu son of Hanani:
 [2] “I raised you up from the dust and made you ruler over my people Israel.
 Yet you followed in Jeroboam’s footsteps and encouraged my people Israel to sin; their sins have made me angry.
 [3] So I am ready to burn up Baasha and his family, and make your family like the family of Jeroboam son of Nebat.
 [4] Dogs will eat the members of Baasha’s family who die in the city, and the birds of the sky will eat the ones who die in the country.”
 [5] The rest of the events of Baasha’s reign, including his accomplishments and successes, are recorded in the scroll called the Annals of the Kings of Israel.
 [6] Baasha passed away and was buried in Tirzah.
 His son Elah replaced him as king.
-[7] And so it was the Lord’s message came through the prophet Jehu son of Hanani against Baasha and his family.
-This was because of all the evil he had done in the Lord’s view, by angering him with his deeds and becoming like Jeroboam’s dynasty, and because of how he had destroyed Jeroboam’s dynasty.
+[7] And so it was the **Lord**’s message came through the prophet Jehu son of Hanani against Baasha and his family.
+This was because of all the evil he had done in the **Lord’s** view, by angering him with his deeds and becoming like Jeroboam’s dynasty, and because of how he had destroyed Jeroboam’s dynasty.

 ### Elah’s Reign over Israel